seenureddy/records/K8-docs/taints-and-tolerations.md

     value: "true"
     effect: "NoSchedule"
 ```
-As you see, the Pod’s toleration has the key “special“, the value “true“, and the effect “NoSchedule“, which exactly matches
+As you see, the Pod’s toleration has the key "special", the value "true", and the effect "NoSchedule", which exactly matches
 the taint we applied earlier.
 Therefore, this Pod can be scheduled onto the host1 .
 However, this does not mean that the Pod
 will be scheduled onto that exact node because we did not use node affinity or nodeSelector .

-The second Pod below can be also scheduled onto a tainted node although it uses the operator “Exists” and does not have the key’s value defined.
+The second Pod below can be also scheduled onto a tainted node although it uses the operator "Exists" and does not have the key’s value defined.
 ```
 EX:
 apiVersion: v1